qooxdoo/qooxdoo/docs/desktop/gui/customwidgets.md

 layout.
 All the children and the chosen layout are hidden from the outside.
 There are no public accessors for the layout or the children.
 This makes sense as no one is interested in the children of a `Spinner` widget.
-These methods would also mean a lot of bloat added to the API of such an widget.
+These methods would also mean a lot of bloat added to the API of such a widget.

 ## Setup Content